If you plan to grow a successful business online, the last thing you want to do is to learn the hard way that you have done something illegal.

 With just one-click you can install almost all of the legal pages your site needs and these professionally written legal pages can be created in your theme and/or as a standalone page outside of your theme.

-The plugin developers secured rights to high quality, professionally written legal disclaimers and packaged them into a plugin that can be installed quickly on any WordPress powered site.
-You can have legal pages installed and set up on your site in one minute or less and the plugin licensing is very flexible, allowing you to install and use the plugin on all of your websites (even sites that you decide to sell or flip).
+The plugin developers have packaged high quality, professionally written legal disclaimers into a plugin that can be installed quickly on any WordPress site.
+Your legal pages can be installed and set up on your site in one minute or less and the license allows you to install and use the plugin on all of your sites (even sites that you decide to sell).

-If using the services of a lawyer to create your legal documentation is currently out of your budget, then consider implementing at least some type of legal protection on your website until you can afford a solicitor.
+If using the services of lawyers to create your online legal documentation is currently out of your budget, consider implementing at least some basic form of legal protection on your site until you can afford to hire a legal expert.

-Download the Legal Pages Generator tool below (for FREE!), or choose one of the better solutions we discuss in this article, such as using ready-made legal content, or plugins - see section below.
+Download the Legal Pages Generator tool below (for FREE!), or use one of the better solutions we discuss in this article, such as using legal documentation, or a WordPress legal pages plugin as described in the section below.

 (Legal Pages Generator Software)

-Legal Pages Generator Software allows you to quickly generate essential legal documents for your website including Terms of Service, Privacy Statement, Copyright Notice, Website Disclaimer and optional Earnings Disclaimer.
+Legal Pages Generator Software allows you to easily generate essential legal documents for your website including Terms of Service, Privacy Statement, Copyright Notice, Website Disclaimer and Earnings Disclaimer.

 Being non-compliant puts you at risk of suffering both financial losses and the loss of your reputation.
 Why risk your money and reputation, when you can protect yourself so inexpensively?

-Legal Disclaimer: Once again, we are not lawyers and we offer no legal advice on our website.
-Do your own due diligence and consult a legal expert about the best way of ensuring that your website is compliant with all legal requirements in your country or region.
+Legal Disclaimer: Once again, please note that we are not lawyers and we offer no legal advice.
+You must do your own due diligence and consult legal experts to ensure that your website fully complies with all legal requirements wherever your business is based.

 References And Resources

-Here is a useful list of additional sites we suggest you visit to better understand what may be required of your site to stay compliant and meet its legal obligations:
+Below is a useful list of additional sites we suggest you visit to better understand what your website may require to comply and meet legal requirements and guidelines:

 - FTC Advertising And Marketing On The Internet